minhaaj-t/test-server/README.md

 - Inserts dummy data if tables are empty
 - Handles existing database constraints properly
 - Creates new tables as needed
+- Serves both API and frontend from the same application

 ## Dummy Data